Generative Adversarial Super-Resolution at the Edge with Knowledge Distillation: Experiments

-Tab.\ref{tab:SRresPSNR} and Tab.\ref{tab:SRresGAN} show the comparison with other methods for content-oriented and visual-oriented $\times 4$ SR, respectively.
+Tab. \ref{tab:SRresPSNR} and Tab. \ref{tab:SRresGAN} show the comparison with other methods for content-oriented and visual-oriented $\times 4$ SR, respectively.
 We report results of other GAN-based methodologies \cite{ledig2017photo,wang2018esrgan,wang2021real-esrgan,fu2020autogan} as well as the current content-oriented SOTA SwinIR \cite{liang2021swinir} and bicubic baseline, as reference.
-Differently from what usually found in literature, we refer to the OpenCV\footnote{https://docs.opencv.org/2.4/modules/imgproc/doc/geometric\_transformations.html\#resize} bicubic resize implementation instead of the one present in MATLAB.
+Unlike what is usually found in literature, we refer to the OpenCV\footnote{\url{https://docs.opencv.org/2.4/modules/imgproc/doc/geometric\_transformations.html\#resize}} bicubic resize implementation instead of the one present in MATLAB.
 For visual-oriented SR, we also report the results of the distilled tiny model EdgeSRGAN-tiny\distillation[6pt].
-The proposed method reaches competitive results in all the metrics, even with some degradation for tiny models due to the considerable weights reduction.
-The distillation method clearly helps EdgeSRGAN-tiny training by transferring knowledge from the standard model and decreasing the degradation due to the reduced number of parameters.
-Note that ESRGAN and RealESRGAN are trained on Flickr2K \cite{timofte2017ntire} and OST \cite{wang2018recovering} datasets in addition to DIV2K.
-Tab.\ref{tab:SRresX8} reports results of the $\times 8$ models, together with SwinIR and bicubic.
-Also in this case, the proposed models reach competitive results and knowledge distillation helps in reducing performance degradation in the tiny model.
-As a final qualitative evaluation, Fig.\ref{fig:visual_comparison} compares the super-resoluted images obtained by EdgeSRGAN with the considered state-of-the-art solutions.
-Our model shows comparable results, highlighting more texture and details than networks trained with pixel loss while remaining true to the ground truth image.
+The proposed method reaches competitive results in all the metrics, even with some degradation for tiny models due to the considerable weight reduction.
+The distillation method helps EdgeSRGAN-tiny training by transferring knowledge from the standard model and decreasing the degradation due to the reduced number of parameters.
+Note that ESRGAN and RealESRGAN are trained on Flickr2K \cite{timofte2017ntire}, and OST \cite{wang2018recovering} datasets in addition to DIV2K.
+Tab. \ref{tab:SRresX8} reports results of the $\times 8$ models, together with SwinIR and bicubic.
+Also, in this case, the proposed models reach competitive results, and knowledge distillation helps to reduce performance degradation in the tiny model.
+As a final qualitative evaluation, Fig. \ref{fig:visual_comparison} compares the super-resolved images obtained by EdgeSRGAN with the considered state-of-the-art solutions.
+Our model shows comparable results, highlighting more texture and details than networks trained with pixel loss ($L_\text{MSE}$) while remaining true to the ground truth image.